-Flag of Scotland – Saltire and Lion Rampant
+The Flag of Scotland – History and Facts

 Scottish flag, also known as Saltire, dates back to the 12th century.
 It is made up of a great white cross which spans diagonally across the flag on a blue background.
 This was the supposed shape of the cross that St. Andrew was put to death on and therefore the flag is also known as the 'Cross of St. Andrew'.
 Interestingly the Saltire is thought to be one of the oldest national flags in the world.